 10.57 Addressing of GLK data frame transmission

-GLK transmissions of MSDUs with an individual destination address that is not in the same BSS shall use either a four-address MAC header formatted frame or a Basic A-MSDU.
+GLK transmissions of MSDUs with an individual destination address that is not in the same BSS shall use either (1) a four-address MAC header MSPU not containing a Basic A-MSDU or (2) a three-address MAC header MSPU containing a Basic A-MSDU.

-GLK transmissions of MSDUs with an individual destination address that is in the same BSS use any of a three-address MAC header formatted frame, a four-address MAC header formatted frame, or a Basic A-MSDU.
+GLK transmissions of MSDUs with an individual destination address that is in the same BSS use either (1) a three-address MAC header MSPU or (2) a four-address MAC header MSPU.

 GLK transmissions of MSDUs with a group destination address shall use either a four-address MAC header formatted frame or a Basic A-MSDU.